helq/blag/src/blog/about.md

 ---
 title: About me
 date: 2015-08-24
-modified: 2015-10-04
+modified: 2016-03-11
 ---

-Hi, welcome to my (maybe) personal, mathematical, about computer science and other things blog.
+Hi, welcome to my (maybe) personal, mathematical, computer science and other things blog.

-As an imperfect **real** human as I am, and not an spider, I make many mistakes of many kinds, and usually, I'm not able to detect them on time.
-So, please, don't hesitate to write me if you find any grammatical, typographical, computational, mathematical, logical, illogical, physical, science fictional mistake.
-I thank you with all my guts!.
-But please don't do it if you are a panda or a koala, because I don't like how all humans treat you, it seems as they thought you're gods and not as species that are doom because are resilient to change and eat only one type of vegetable.
-So go, and make cute faces to others, not me.
+As I am an imperfect **real** human, and not an spider, I make many mistakes of many kinds and usually I’m not able to detect them on time.
+So, please, don’t hesitate to write to me if you find any grammatical, typographical, computational, mathematical, logical, illogical, physical or science fictional mistakes.
+I thank you with all my guts!
+But please don’t if you are a panda or a koala, because I don’t like how all humans treat you.
+It seems as if they think you’re gods and not species that are doomed because are not resilient to change and eat only one type of vegetable.
+So go and make cute faces to others, not to me.

 So, anyway, here is my email:
 <script markdown="0" src="data:text/javascript;base64,